 What’s the story with Blue Water Grill, anyway?

 Short: I’m Kelly and I opened Blue Water Grill in 2001.

 Long: My name is Kelly McDermott Kanabar.
-I was born and raised in San Pedro, grew up at the old Paradise Hotel, and went to school at the San Pedro RC School (the one you see on Front Street, near the library).
-After going to high school in Houston (St. Agnes) and doing my undergrad at Georgetown (major bummer: I missed Iverson by 1 year), I came back home in 2001 and partnered with executive chef Chris Aycock to open Blue Water Grill.
+I was born and raised in San Pedro, grew up at the old Paradise Hotel (now the fabulous Phoenix Resort), and went to school at the San Pedro RC School (the one you see on Front Street, near the library).
+After going to high school in Houston (St. Agnes) and doing my undergrad at Georgetown (We love Iverson! #practice), I came back home in 2001 and partnered with executive chef Chris Aycock to open Blue Water Grill.

 Why all the education talk?
 I’m only interested in food.